perrybutler/WP-OAuth/README.md

 2. Setup your desired authentication providers' API key/secret in the WordPress backend under Settings > WP-OAuth.
 3. Enable the included login buttons, or add login buttons anywhere to your site/theme with the included shortcodes.

+FAQ
+---
+*How is WP-OAuth different from other "OAuth" plugins such as OAuth2 Complete or OAuth Provider?* These turn your site into an OAuth2 *provider* which is probably not what you want.
+Google, Facebook and LinkedIn are providers and our goal is to be a *consumer* which lets us delegate user authentication to those providers.

+*How is WP-OAuth different from other "Connect" plugins such as Google Apps Login or WordPress Social Connect?* These are similar alternatives.

+*How is WP-OAuth different from OpenID, OpenID Connect and OpenID Authorization 2.0?* OpenID functions on the assumption that each person will have their own unique identity that can be validated by a third party.
+However, most people don't have an OpenID and probably don't care for one, which makes OAuth a better choice for non-enterprise login systems because most people *do* have a Google, Facebook or LinkedIn account and should already be familiar with the authentication process of those providers.

 Roadmap
 -------
 * Login with Github; Login with Reddit.